 This is a critical first step that many overlook.
 If you jump right into moving your current data (as is) into the new system, you’ll miss opportunities to improve processes and get better results.

-Right now, your urgent goal is achieving FASB compliance.
+The main goal is being compliant with lease accounting standards.
 However, if you’re moving to a comprehensive lease management tool like Visual Lease, with a small investment of time upfront you can achieve much more.
 You can solve problems, streamline processes, save time, and save money.

 To make sure you capture all the data you need, now is the time to reach out to all the groups and stakeholders in your organization that work with leases.
 These might include Real Estate, Facilities Management, Legal and Procurement.
 Ask them what lease data they frequently need, and have to refer back to the lease documents to obtain.
 Make sure you plan to record that information in your new lease accounting tool, even if you’re not currently tracking it now, or if you’re tracking it somewhere other than where your financial data resides.